Kanharajput/ReactCompStateList/README.md

+# if don't understand what is happening revisit the repo JsForReact https://github.com/Kanharajput/JsForReact
 # some code deleted as we moved on so check the commits to watch the code of a particular topic.
 - A single component will return a single element.
 Means everything which is return by a component must be wrapped inside a div.